Local Hour: Zas Is In A Bed

 That's not fair.
 He was available.

-So I'm just saying, I understand Galinari comparisons, and I know that the heat have always been high on him.
+So I'm just saying, I understand Galinari comparisons, and I know that the Heat have have always been high on him.
 It's hard for me to wrap my brain around it.

 It's not just high.